- Boy Scouts

 The Prayer Shawl Ministry at St. Frances Cabrini Parish was started on May 8, 2008.
 The purpose of this ministry is to reach out to our parishioners, their families, friends and neighbors in their time of need or to commemorate a celebration.
 To request a shawl to be made for a family member or friend, call the Prayer Shawl Ministry at 408-723-1030 or email email@example.com.
 As shawl or lap throw is knitted or crochet, prayers are offered for the individual until completed.
 Shawls or lap throws are then presented for the final blessing at the Holy Sunday Mass by the priest every third Sunday of the month at the 8:00am.
 This is a beautiful way for our parishioners to be a part of the blessing and extend the prayers of the community.

-The Prayer Shawl Ministry meets in the Parish Center living room at St. Frances Cabrini Parish the 2nd Thursday of the month from 10:00am to 12:00pm.
-During our meetings we gather and pray for all the people for whom the shawls and lap throws are made and help each other out with knitting or crochet challenges.
+The Prayer Shawl Ministry meets in the Parish Center living room at St. Frances Cabrini Parish the 2nd Thursday of the month from 10:00 AM to 12:00 PM.
+Our meetings we gather and pray for all the people for whom the shawls and lap throws are made and help each other out with knitting or crochet challenges.
 We have sixteen members involved and encourage new members.
 Don’t hesitate to join because you do not know how to knit or crochet – we will be glad to teach you!

 St. Vincent de Paul